Spring Cannot be Cancelled book - Thames & Hudson

 Description

-David Hockney reflects on life and art while experiencing lockdown in rural Normandy
+David Hockney reflects on life and art, experiencing lockdown in rural Normandy

 Walter Neurath was born in Vienna in 1903.
-In 1938, he left his hometown—where he ran an art gallery and published illustrated books—for London.
+In 1938, he left his hometown — where he ran an art gallery and published illustrated books — for London.
 Initially, he worked as a production director at Adprint, a company founded by Viennese émigré Wolfgang Foges.
-Neurath and Foges developed the pioneering concept of what is now called book packaging (or co-edition publishing), where book ideas are developed, commissioned, produced, and sold to publishers operating in different markets and languages to create large print runs, thereby reducing unit production costs.
-Neurath's concept was the first of many innovations he introduced to the publishing world through Thames & Hudson.
+Neurath and Foges developed a pioneering concept of what is now called book packaging (or co-publishing), where ideas for books are developed, commissioned, produced, and sold to publishers operating in different markets and languages, to create large print runs and thus reduce unit production costs.
+Neurath’s concept was the first of many innovations introduced to the publishing world through Thames & Hudson.

-Wishing to continue book packaging in a second edition and recognizing the need to amortize the high production costs of illustrated books, Neurath founded his own publishing house, with offices in London and New York in the autumn of 1949.
-Eva Neurath, who had arrived in London from Berlin in 1939, was a co-founder.
+Desiring to continue book packaging in a second edition and recognizing the need to amortize high costs of illustrated book production, Neurath founded his own publishing house, with offices in London and New York, in autumn 1949.
+Eva Neurath, who arrived in London from Berlin in 1939, was a co-founder.

-In 1958, Thames and Hudson launched one of its most famous series, World of Art, which became the foundation of a very diverse list.
-Characterized by their pocket size and black spines, the series expanded in just seven years to include 49 titles.
-Nearly 60 years later, the series features over 300 titles, with, according to Christopher Frayling, "paint-splattered copies in every art school in the country."
+In 1958, Thames & Hudson launched one of its most famous series, *World of Art*, which became the foundation of a highly diverse list.
+Characterized by pocket-sized editions with black spines, the series expanded in just seven years to include 49 titles.
+Nearly 60 years later, the series boasts over 300 titles, which, according to Christopher Frayling, are “stained with paint copies” in every art school across the country.

-The world of art and scholarship thus remains at the heart of Thames & Hudson's publishing program, which stays true to its core principle: providing a "museum without walls."
+The world of art and scholarship remains at the heart of Thames & Hudson's publishing program, which stays true to its fundamental principle: providing a “museum without walls”.

-Today, Thames & Hudson is a recognizable international brand, symbolizing English publishing.
-Their extensive range includes thousands of intriguing book titles, many of which are luxury collector's books.
+Today, Thames & Hudson is a recognizable international brand, symbolizing British publishing.
+Its extensive catalog includes thousands of interesting book titles, many of which are luxurious collector's editions.

 Attributes / Details